ich-bin-tyrone/xray-cnn-tfk/README.md

    ```

 2. **Run the Model Notebook**
-   Open and run `model.ipynb` using Jupyter Notebook.
-This will train the model and create an `.h5` file (the trained model) saved in your local directory.
+   Open and run `model.ipynb` using Jupyter Notebook or any IDE of your choice.
+This will train the model and create an `.h5` file (the trained model) that will be saved in your local Desktop directory.

    ```bash
    jupyter notebook model.ipynb